 Of course, Jay Freeman.
 Or as he is better known in the JB world, Saurik.

 Why Jailbreak to Get Cydia?

-Well this is easy.
+Well, this is easy.
 Since Apple doesn't let third-party apps outside the App Store to be downloaded and installed, you'll need to jailbreak.
 And since Cydia specifically caters to tweaks and apps that fall under this category, you'll need to jailbreak to get Cydia.
-In fact, Cydia is so much entwined with jailbreak that all jailbreak software (including Evasi0n) install Cydia by default.
+In fact, Cydia is so much entwined with the jailbreak that all jailbreak software (including Evasi0n) install Cydia by default.